kwickramasekara/blog/src/posts/my-thoughts-on-vero.md

 ## Conclusion

 I have to admit that its nice not having to waste my time on ads and to see only the content I want to see.
 There are few missing features but the overall UI and UX is great.
-Vero has also gained millions of users within the last few years but I feel they are still far away from the numbers of other giants.

 Even though it is free now, Vero’s business model is to have paid subscriptions in future.
 I think they present a good alternative but I am not sure how many people would actually pay to use a social media service.
 Good thing is Vero is still free and anyone who joins now will have a lifetime free account.
 So even if you think its useless now, it might pay off in future if everyone jumps ship to Vero.